Outcomes Research Fellowship

 Required qualifications:

-• Valid immigration status and work authorization at an MPOG center before your expected start date
+• Valid immigration status and work authorization at an MPOG participating site before your expected start date

 • Completion of medical doctorate degree (MD, MBBS, MBChB, or equivalent)